-Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 3.1.A Note 1 Inspect and service fire detection and fire-extinguishing systems and equipment Fire-detection systems; fixed fire- extinguishing systems; portable and mobile fire extinguishing equipment, including appliances, pumps and rescue, salvage, life-support, personal protective and communication equipment In an approved or accepted course, in simulated shipboard conditions, equipped with the following: 1. fire detection system; 2. a CO 2 flooding system; 3. a fixed fire extinguishing system; 4. mobile and portable fire extinguishers; 5. a fire alarm system; 6. a fire-main system including hydrants, hoses, and nozzles; 7. a fire pump; 8. a submersible or dewatering pump; 9. a fire-fighter's outfit; 10. a breathing apparatus; 11. a portable two-way radio, and given a precautionary safety warning on the dangers of, and safeguards to prevent, accidental activation of extinguishing systems and deactivation of fire detection and fire extinguishing systems, when asked to simulate the inspection and service of each system, the candidate demonstrates and describes the proper inspection and service requirements of each system or piece of equipment without actually activating, deactivating, or disabling any system or item of equipment.
-2. demonstrations of inspection and service requirements are complete and correct, in accordance with applicable manufacturers' instructions, standard operating procedures, fire and emergency plans, safety procedures, and good practice; and
+Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 3.1.A Note 1 Inspect and service fire detection and fire- extinguishing systems and equipment Fire-detection systems; fixed fire- extinguishing systems; portable and mobile fire extinguishing equipment, including appliances, pumps and rescue, salvage, life-support, personal protective and communication equipment In an approved or accepted course, in simulated shipboard conditions, equipped with the following: 1. fire detection system; 2. a CO2 flooding system; 3. a fixed fire extinguishing system; 4. mobile and portable fire extinguishers; 5. a fire alarm system; 6. a fire-main system including hydrants, hoses, and nozzles; 7. a fire pump; 8. a submersible or dewatering pump; 9. a fire-fighter's outfit; 10. a breathing apparatus; 11. a portable two-way radio, and given a precautionary safety warning on the dangers of, and safeguards to prevent, accidental activation of extinguishing systems and deactivation of fire detection and fire extinguishing systems, when asked to simulate the inspection and service of each system, the candidate demonstrates and describes the proper inspection and service requirements of each system or piece of equipment without actually activating, de- activating, or disabling any system or item of equipment.
+The candidate's descriptions and demonstrations of inspection and service requirements are complete and correct, in accordance with applicable manufacturers' instructions, standard operating procedures, fire and emergency plans, safety procedures, and good practice; and No safety violations are observed, and no system is activated, de-activated, or otherwise disabled as a result of the demonstration.

-Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 3.1.B Note 1 Inspect and service fire detection and fire-extinguishing systems and equipment Fire-detection systems; fixed fire- extinguishing systems; portable and mobile fire extinguishing equipment, including appliances, pumps and rescue, salvage, life-support, personal protective and communication equipment In an approved or accepted course, in simulated shipboard conditions, equipped with the following: 1. fire detection system; 2. a CO 2 flooding system; 3. a fixed fire extinguishing system; 4. mobile and portable fire extinguishers; 5. a fire alarm system; 6. a fire-main system including hydrants, hoses, and nozzles; 7. a fire pump; 8. a submersible or dewatering pump; 9. a fire-fighter's outfit; 10. a breathing apparatus; 11. a portable two-way radio, and given a precautionary safety warning on the dangers of, and safeguards to prevent, accidental activation of extinguishing systems and deactivation of fire detection and fire extinguishing systems, when asked to simulate the activation and operation of each system, the candidate demonstrates and describes the proper means to activate and operate each system or piece of equipment without actually activating, de-activating, or disabling any system or item of equipment.
+Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 3.1.B Note 1 Inspect and service fire detection and fire- extinguishing systems and equipment Fire-detection systems; fixed fire- extinguishing systems; portable and mobile fire extinguishing equipment, including appliances, pumps and rescue, salvage, life-support, personal protective and communication equipment In an approved or accepted course, in simulated shipboard conditions, equipped with the following: 1. fire detection system; 2. a CO2 flooding system; 3. a fixed fire extinguishing system; 4. mobile and portable fire extinguishers; 5. a fire alarm system; 6. a fire-main system including hydrants, hoses, and nozzles; 7. a fire pump; 8. a submersible or dewatering pump; 9. a fire-fighter's outfit; 10. a breathing apparatus; 11. a portable two-way radio, and given a precautionary safety warning on the dangers of, and safeguards to prevent, accidental activation of extinguishing systems and deactivation of fire detection and fire extinguishing systems, when asked to simulate the activation and operation of each system, the candidate demonstrates and describes the proper means to activate and operate each system or piece of equipment without actually activating, de-activating, or disabling any system or item of equipment.
 The candidate's descriptions and demonstrations of ways to activate and operate each system or piece of equipment are complete and correct, in accordance with applicable manufacturers' instructions, standard operating procedures, fire and emergency plans, safety procedures, and good practice; and No safety violations are observed; and no system is activated, de-activated, or otherwise disabled as a result of the demonstration.